Le Parti pris des choses

-Le parti pris des choses is a collection of 32 short to medium-length prose poems by French poet and essayist Francis Ponge first published in 1942 (see 1942 in poetry).
-The title has been translated into English as Taking the Side of Things and as The Nature of Things (perhaps to echo Lucretius, though the book's philosophical underpinnings are more often associated with phenomenology).
+Le Parti pris des choses is a collection of 32 short to medium-length prose poems by the French poet and essayist Francis Ponge.
+It was first published in 1942.
+The title has been translated into English as Taking the Side of Things and as The Nature of Things.

 Background

 Life and career

 Francis Ponge was born in 1899 in Montpellier, France.
 He started writing at a relatively young age, gaining notice even in the early 1920s.
 Like many French writers of his time, he was also politically associated, joining the ranks of the Socialist Party in 1919.
 As a writer, he joined the Surrealist movement for a short time during the 1930s; this also had political ramifications, influencing him to join the Communist Party.
 However, his most notable works were to come later in his life.

 He fought in both World Wars, and it was after his stint in the army in World War II that he decided to leave the Communist Party.
 It was at this time, in 1942, that he joined the French Resistance and also published what is considered his most famous work, Le parti pris des choses.
 This text was in fact written over the span of 15 years, from 1924 to 1939.

 After his publication of Le parti pris des choses, Ponge was not unnoticed in the literary world.
 He was praised heavily by literary heavyweights Albert Camus and Jean-Paul Sartre in the early 1960s.
 Furthermore, the French literary magazine Tel Quel also touted his work during this time period.
 While he has only recently gained more popularity in the United States, he also spent the later part of his years lecturing across the country and also was a visiting professor at Barnard College and Columbia University.

-Francis Ponge won several prestigious awards late in his career.
-This included the Neudstadt International Prize for Literature in 1974.
+Francis Ponge won several awards late in his career.
+This included the Neustadt International Prize for Literature in 1974.